specklesystems/speckle-docs/user/blender.md

 The Blender Connector lives in the 3D viewport toolbar (N) under the Speckle tab.
 It contains three main panels:

 - **User Panel** for switching between different local accounts.
-- **Projects Panel** for browsing your existing Projects, creating new projects, or deleting old projects.
+- **Projects Panel** for browsing your existing projects, creating new projects, or deleting old projects.
 - **Active Project Panel** for sending and receiving data to and from Speckle.

 ![panels overview](./img-blender/sidebar-menu.png)